gaudes/ioBroker.slideshow/README.md

 When source "File system" is selected, the path can be entered and the format (landscape or portrait) of the pictures to be shown.

 When source "Synology PhotoStation" is selected, the IP address or hostname and an username with password has to be configured.
+Download of pictures has to be enabled in PhotoStation settings.

 Attention:  After changes (Adding or Deleting) a restart of the adapter is required.